Maxim Lapierre: MODO (2015–2016)

-HC Lugano
+HC Lugano (2016–2019)

 On January 25, 2016, he signed a contract with HC Lugano of the Swiss National League for the remainder of the season.

 On July 28, 2016, Lapierre, with ambition to make a comeback to the NHL, signed a professional try-out with the New York Rangers.
 At the completion of training camp and pre-season, Lapierre was released without a contract offer on October 5.
 On October 9, 2016, HC Lugano announced that Lapierre would be re-joining the team for the remainder of the season.
 At the conclusion of the 2017 playoffs, the team exercised Lapierre's option on his contract for the 2017–18 season.
 On October 5, 2017, Lapierre agreed to a one-year contract extension with HC Lugano, valid through the 2018–19 season.

 On December 5, 2018, Lapierre agreed to a two-year contract extension with Lugano through the 2020–21 season.
 On July 13, 2019, Lapierre and HC Lugano mutually agreed to part ways, despite a valid contract for the next two seasons.

-Eisbären Berlin
+Eisbären Berlin (2019–2020)

 Lapierre opted to remain in Europe, continuing his career on a two-year contract with German outfit Eisbären Berlin of the DEL on July 14, 2019.
 On December 6, 2020, Lapierre announced his retirement from professional ice hockey.